indubitable/cronch/README.md

 For advanced hosting configurations using the built-in Kestrel web server, including setting up HTTPS, please see [Microsoft's documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel/endpoints?view=aspnetcore-8.0).

+### In-app settings

+The Settings page in CRONCH! contains additional configurable options, including:

+- Maximum count of historical executions per job, which deletes older job execution records by count
+- Maximum age of historical run executions in days, which deletes older job execution records by age
+- Default script file location, which allows for job scripts to be placed in a custom directory by default
+- Run completion script, which can be used to post-process job executions

 ## Current status

 MVP achieved!
 It still shouldn't be considered stable, however.